Dear Aunt Susan,

-To really concentrate effectively, you have to do the following:
+To concentrate effectively, you have to do the following:

-- According to research we achieve the best results if we also divide our time into equal parts; those who alternate a long study session with a short one will remember less that those who divide their study periods more proportionally.
-You may want to study for 30 minutes, relax for 10 minutes and then start the next 30-minute session.
+- According to research, we achieve the best results if we also divide our time into equal parts; those who alternate a long study session with a short one will remember less than those who divide their study periods more proportionally.
+You may want to study for 30 minutes, relax for 10 minutes, and then start the next 30-minute session.
 Do not even think about your studies during your 10-minute breaks.

-- Every now and then test your knowledge about the work you have already studied, to make sure that you remember it.
-Once you reach a point where you really remember everything, keep on studying; this will ensure that you do not forget parts of the work come tomorrow or the day after.
-By doing this you give your brain the opportunity to concentrate and absorb information, and afterwards to relax while the information is entrusted to your memory.
+- Every now and then, test your knowledge about the work you have already studied to make sure that you remember it.
+Once you reach a point where you remember everything, keep on studying; this will ensure that you do not forget parts of the work come tomorrow or the day after.

 How to enhance your concentration